elliottt/elliottt.github.io/source/_posts/2013-02-19-serenade-in-haskell.markdown

 language.
-Focusing on the lambda, the programmer now has control over the naming of the fields in the collection; in Serenade, you would be coupled to the field names defined by the code calling the template, whereas in the Haskell version, the programmer gets to use normal pattern matching to introduce names that are convenient to them.
+Focusing on the lambda, the programmer now has control over the naming of the fields in the collection; in Serenade, you would be coupled to the field names defined by the code calling the template, whereas in the Haskell version, the programmer gets to use normal conventions introduce names that are convenient to them.

 The neat thing about the `collection` combinator defined in Haskell is that it